 In addition to group work, students complete individual research on topics of their choosing, and field trips to museums complement classroom work by contextualizing course knowledge with material culture.
 They acquire critical thinking and research skills in addition to developing an appreciation for the richness and diversity of ancient cultures.

 Sample texts: Ancient Rome, Connolly; The Ancient Greeks, Rees; India: Exploring Ancient Civilizations, Barr; Eyewitness: Ancient China, Cotterell; The Kingfisher Book of the Ancient World, Martell; City, Macauley; Ancient Egypt, Hart.

 Students must have completed grades: 3 or 4

 Session 1: La Jolla, New York, San Mateo, West L.A.

 Session 2: Alexandria, New York, Sandy Spring

 What is justice?
 What is beauty?
 What is the right thing to do?
 What is real?
 How can I be sure of what I know?
-In this philosophy class, students cultivate and refine critical thinking by considering fundamental questions such as these.
+In this philosophy class, students cultivate and refine critical thinking by considering such fundamental questions.
 While the questions in the course pique students' intellectual curiosity, the emphasis is not on the answers, but on the process of rigorously addressing these puzzling issues.

 Students explore the methods philosophers use to develop and assess potential solutions.
 They learn to actively listen to other students, evaluate arguments, formulate their own arguments in a clear manner, and defend their conclusions against objections.
-Through discussions, activities, readings, and short essays, students develop the analytical-reasoning skills needed to ask challenging questions and be better thinkers across disciplines.
+Through discussions, activities, readings, and short essays, students develop the analytical reasoning skills needed to ask challenging questions and become better thinkers across disciplines.